ihcsim/promdump/README.md

 ## Why This Tool

-When debugging Kubernetes clusters with restrictive access, I often find it helpful to get access to the in-cluster Prometheus metrics.
-To reduce the amount of back-and-forth with the users (due to missing metrics, incorrect labels etc.)
-, it makes sense to ask the users to _"get me everything around the time of the incident"_.
+When debugging Kubernetes clusters, I often find it helpful to get access to the in-cluster Prometheus metrics.
+Since it is unlikely the users will grant me direct access to their Prometheus instancs, I have to ask them to export the data.
+To reduce the amount of back-and-forth with the users (due to missing metrics, incorrect labels etc.), it makes sense to ask the users to _"get me everything around the time of the incident"_.

 The most common way to achieve this is to use commands like `kubectl exec` and `kubectl cp` to compress and dump Prometheus' entire data directory.
 On